shawnveltman/phpcsfixer-helper/README.md

 composer require shawnveltman/phpcsfixer-helper --dev
 ```

+## Update .gitignore
+Add .php-cs-fixer-cache.php to your .gitignore file!

 ## Usage

 After installing the package, navigate to your PHP CS Fixer file (ie .php-cs-fixer.php), and replace the existing $rules array with: